Frequently asked questions

 What information can they see?

-The information is a summary of your medications, medical conditions, allergies, x-ray results, immunisations, and laboratory results.
-It does not include the consultation notes.
+The information is a summary of your medications, medical conditions, allergies, immunisations, laboratory results, radiology reports, and clinic letters.
+It does not include consultation notes.

 Can I stop my information going into Your Health Summary?

-Yes – you can opt off from Your Health Summary.
-This means health professionals would not be able to use Your Health Summary when providing you with healthcare services.
-This may in some cases lead to delays as tests might have to be repeated.
-Your care can also be adversely affected if the treating clinician does not have accurate information about your long-term conditions, regular medications and any allergies.
+Yes – you can choose to opt off Your Health Summary.
+If you do this, health professionals will not be able to access your summary information when providing your care.
+In some situations this may result in delays, for example if tests need to be repeated.
+Your care may also be affected if the treating clinician does not have access to up-to-date information about your long-term conditions, regular medications, or allergies.

 How do I opt off?